nc-kage/key-layers-react/README.md

 ***componentConfig.addListenerMethodName*** - it's a name for the add key listener function, that pass to the props.
 By default, this value sets to "addKeyListener".

 ***componentConfig.removeListenerMethodName*** - it's a name for the remove key listener function, that pass to the props.
 By default, this value sets to "removeKeyListener".

+### <font color="orange">All documentation below use examples based on HOCs, but hook has same API and can be used in the same way</font>

 # Layer execute priority
 **Layer** - it's an abstract plane with which Emitter instances connecting.